-Provisions for agency long association benefits are recognised when the Company has a present legal or constructive obligation as a result of past events, when it is probable that an outflow of resources will be required to settle the obligation, and when a reliable estimate of the amount can be made.
+Provisions for agency long association benefits is recognised when the Company has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources will be required to settle the obligation and a reliable estimate of the amount can be made.

-(v) Insurance payables and other payables
+- 2.2 Summary of Significant Accounting Policies (continued) - (v) Insurance payables and other payables

-Insurance payables and other payables are recognised when due and measured on initial recognition at the fair value of the consideration received less directly attributable transaction costs.
+Insurance payables and other payables are recognised when due and measured on initial recognition at the fair value less directly attributable transaction costs.
 Subsequent to initial recognition, they are measured at amortised cost using the effective yield method.